Different Types of Health Insurance Plans

 Choosing the Right Insurance Plan

 As a registered student at the University of Illinois, you are automatically enrolled in the Student Health Insurance plan.
 You may request an exemption by providing proof of adequate alternate insurance coverage before the deadline posted on the Student Insurance web site.
-Your insurance must be effective from the first date of coverage of the Student Health Insurance plan.
+Your insurance must be effective from the first day of the semester to the last day of the semester or semesters of an academic year.
 You may elect to enroll any accompanying dependents under the Student Health Insurance, provided that you are covered.
 Most students find that the Student Health Insurance is satisfactory.
 If you decide to purchase outside insurance, you should look for a plan that is both affordable and meets your needs.
 Cost is just one consideration.
 You should also understand the features of each plan.
 Which treatments are covered, and what is excluded?
 How much must you pay towards a deductible or copayment?
 Will the insurance pay for any medical conditions that existed at the time that you purchased the insurance?
 Is it important that you have access to specialists?
 In the case of HMO and PPO plans, is there a wide selection of primary care physicians, specialists, and hospitals or clinics affiliated with the insurance?
 Is there a maximum amount that the insurance will pay for each problem annually or over the lifetime of your coverage?
 How quickly does the company process claims?
 To select the best insurance, you must consider your situation and that of any dependents.
 For instance, if you suffer from a chronic health condition, you should avoid purchasing insurance that exempts pre-existing conditions.
 If you choose an HMO or PPO, find out if there is a specialist in the network who can provide treatment.
 Some insurance plans have very low premiums, but have high deductibles, copayments, and many exemptions.
 These "catastrophic" plans provide little or no benefit for most medical problems.
 In addition, a catastrophic plan will not meet the requirements to request an exemption from the University of Illinois Student Health Insurance plan.

 Understanding Insurance Terminology